bkocis/DRLND_Pr_1_Navigation/report.md

 ### 1. Approach

-The project description, installation and requirements are given in the README of the repository.
+The project description, installation and requirements for setting up and running the viertual environment playgorund are given in the `README.me` in the root of the repository.

-In order to complete the project, I started from the code provided in the OpenAI Gym lunar landing example.
+In order to complete the project, I started out from the code provided in the OpenAI Gym Lunar Landing example.
-I modified the environment related settings on the provided `Navigation.ipynb` notebook.
-I modified the environment relevant sections of the code:
+I modified the environment relevant sections of the code in the following way:

 ```python
 # reset the environment